joeywatts/native.js/android/UIFrameworkStatus.md

 ## Container

 Containers have been implemented partially.
 Unable to support nested containers until there is a way to measure the container's size.
-The root view always take up the entire screen, so the size doesn't need to be measured in that case.
+The root view always takes up the entire screen, so the size doesn't need to be measured in that case.

 ## Screen